 The additional recycling capacity funded by the RMF supports Australia to regulate the export of waste glass, plastic, tyres, paper and cardboard.
 Increased recycling capacity supports the circular economy, by allowing more products to be reused, recycled or remanufactured when they are no longer useful or required for their initial purpose.

-The Australian Government is investing $250 million into new and upgraded recycling infrastructure through the RMF.
+The Australian Government is investing $250 million in new and upgraded recycling infrastructure through the RMF.
 The Fund will see over $1 billion of investment in recycling infrastructure, with contributions from the states and territories and industry.
-RMF projects already announced will add over one million tonnes of processing capacity every year.
+RMF projects already announced will increase Australia's annual processing capacity by over one million tonnes.

 How the RMF works